BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 ## Setup Jenkins Controller

 Everything necessary  to run jenkins is found in the `$ENV:JENKINS_HOME` subdirectory.
 For any machine having the role of the Jenkins Controller, the value of `$ENV:JENKINS_HOME`is set to the machine' settings' path `$global:configRootKeys['CloudBasePathConfigRootKey']` and`JenkinsHome`.
-This is assigned at the machine level, so when the Jenkins Controller Service starts, it uses the data in this direcotry.
+This is assigned at the machine level, so when the Jenkins Controller Service starts, it uses the data in this directory.
 Note that only one machine in the organization should be designated the Jenkins Controller.
 (ToDo: add section on High-availability amd scaling for the Jenkins Controller)

 The machine name of the Jenkins Controller will be referred to in this document as `JenkinsControllerMachine`